juntao/arenztopia/content/news/Issue 27.md

 Elections

 Soon

-Sign up
+sign up
 On the home page
 you can run
 soon

 ## Obituary
 By Owen Miyazoi

+{NOTE, we have the entire of this week and next week to finish this bc #26 is already finished.}